Samsung SSD T-Series: Overview

 Capacity

 Capacity is, of course, the most important aspect of storage.
-All three of these SSDs have 500GB, 1TB, and 2TB models, so if you’re shopping on the higher-capacity end of the spectrum speed will be your determining factor.
+The T5, T7, and T7 touch all have 500GB, 1TB, and 2TB models, so if you’re shopping on the higher-capacity end of the spectrum speed will be your determining factor.
+The T7 shield, meanwhile, opts for higher capacities, with a 1TB baseline model as well as 2TB and 4TB variations.

 If you’re on a tight budget and don’t need a massive amount of storage, the T5 lineup includes a 250GB model which is the most affordable among these options.